- OCD & impulse control disorders

-Foreword (excerpt from the manual):
+Foreword (edited excerpt from the manual):

-Dear patients, relatives, and colleagues,
+Dear patients, family members, and colleagues,

 In a pilot study with 30 patients with OCD, we found that association splitting resulted in an average reduction in obsessive-compulsive symptoms of 26%; the intensity of obsessive thoughts was reduced by 25%.
 After three weeks of treatment, up to 42% of participants showed a decline in symptoms of at least 35%.
 Further studies by our group and others (Moritz & Jelinek, 2011; Rodriguez-Martin et al., 2013) have confirmed these findings, and have provided initial supportive evidence for its effectiveness among other patient groups (Musiat et al., 2014).
 Association splitting therefore represents a promising treatment strategy for a subgroup of patients.

 This method is aimed at people who suffer from specific obsessive thoughts (e.g., excessive concern with contaminating others; uncertainty about having run over a pedestrian; fear of causing a catastrophe by failing to place things in a particular order or not saying a certain prayer).

 Despite its success among a large subgroup of patients, the method may not be beneficial for the following individuals: